Battle of Hwacheon: Battle

 The first blows of the Chinese Spring Offensive on US IX Corps’ front were directed at the ROK 6th Division which simply evaporated as its frightened soldiers fled the field of battle.
 Facing only token resistance, the PVA 40th Army was on its way south in full gear by midnight.
 Soon, a 10 mi penetration was created and the 1st Marine Division was in serious jeopardy.
 At 21:30 the duty officer at the 1st Marine Division command post was informed that the PVA had penetrated ROK defenses and were headed toward Marine lines.
 Not long after the message arrived the vanguard of a long line of demoralized ROK soldiers began filing in.
 By midnight, the Reconnaissance Company and the Military Police Company were rounding up stragglers and placing them under guard at the ferry site just south of the 5th Marine Regiment's command post.
 These soldiers reported the 6th Division was in full retreat and that thousands of enemy troops were rapidly moving south.
 Despite attempts to reconstitute the 6th Division as a fighting force, the 1st Marine Division's liaison officer called and said: “to all intents and purposes, the 6th ROK Division had ceased to exist.”
 This was alarming news because the Marine left flank was wide open, and the division's main supply route and all crossing points of the Pukhan River were at great risk.
 The first US troops to confirm the disaster on the left were cannoneers from Army artillery units that earlier had been sent west to support the ROK.
 Elements of the battered 987th Armored Field Artillery came pouring back into the Marine lines after being ambushed.
-The unit had lost about half of its 105mm howitzers to the ambush, and the 2nd Rocket Artillery Battery lost all of its weapons when its defensive position was overrun.
-As Lieutenant Colonel Leon F. Lavoie, commanding officer of the 92nd Armored Field Artillery Battalion acidly observed: "there had been more artillery lost in Korea up to that point than there was lost in the whole of the European theater in the last war by American forces."
+The unit had lost about half of its 105 mm howitzers to the ambush, and the 2nd Rocket Artillery Battery lost all of its weapons when its defensive position was overrun.
+As Lieutenant colonel Leon F. Lavoie, commanding officer of the 92nd Armored Field Artillery Battalion acidly observed: "there had been more artillery lost in Korea up to that point than there was lost in the whole of the European theater in the last war by American forces."